vercel/vercel/DEVELOPING_A_RUNTIME.md

 - `files : Files` the internal filesystem of the lambda
 - `handler : String` path to handler file and (optionally) a function name it exports
 - `runtime : LambdaRuntime` the name of the lambda runtime
-- `memory : Number` the memory size in MB the lambda should use, a value from 128 to 3008 divisible by 64
+- `memory : Number` the memory size in MB the lambda should use, a value from 128 to 3008, in steps of 64
 - `maxDuration: Number` seconds after this lambda will time out
 - `environment : Object` key-value map of handler-related (aside of those passed by user) environment variables